open-contracting/standard/docs/schema/reference.md

 Milestone information can be included in the [planning](#planning), [tender](#tender), [contract](#contract) and [contract implementation](#implementation) objects.

-The `dateModified` field should be changed whenever the progress towards a milestone is reviewed, and the `status` either updated, or re-confirmed.
+The `dateModified` field should be changed whenever the progress towards a milestone is reviewed, and the `status` field either updated, or re-confirmed.

 ```{seealso}
 [How to represent planned payments](../guidance/map/milestones.md#delivery-and-payment-data)
 ```

-For delivery milestones, if there is a time frame for delivery, use `.dueAfterDate` for the start date and `.dueDate` for the end date.
+For delivery milestones, if there is a time frame for delivery, use `dueAfterDate` for the start date and `dueDate` for the end date.

 ````{admonition} Example
 :class: hint